Lsh0x/gakushu/hacking/overflow/basic.md

 1234567890
 ```

-Nothin right? but we put more that the size, hum weird, let try to put more
+Nothing right? but we put more that the size, hum weird, let try to put more
 ```
 $ ./a.out
 AAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAA